How To Register An Emotional Support Dog In Australia

 Every dog owner can agree that there’s something satisfying about sharing a life with a dog.
 They aren’t called a human’s best friend for no reason.

 But for people with certain mental conditions, they can be even more than that.
-Dogs can provide them comfort and help to deal with challenges they face on an everyday basis.
-These dogs are emotional support dogs, and to find out how your pooch can become one if you’re living in Australia, read on!
+Dogs can provide comfort and help to deal with challenges a person can face on an everyday basis.
+These dogs are emotional support dogs.
+To find out how your pooch can become an emotional support dog if you’re living in Australia, read on!

 Are Emotional Support Dogs And Assistance Dogs The Same?